jkqt/StaminaInfo/README.md

 # StaminaInfo

-This mod is only found at https://thunderstore.io/c/peak/p/jkqt/StaminaInfo/ - Do NOT download it from anywhere else!

 Quantify each status as a number within their respective bars (at their center).

 Note: This mod uses bar width to calculate (instead of pulling from character data).